 Advantages of Full Truckload Shipping

 - Many shippers steer away from Full truckload shipping because it requires shippers to fill an entire truck, van, or flatbed trailer.
 However when a shipper has a high volume of freight, Full Truckload Delivery is often the most economical because carriers offer better rates.
-This is also true for high weight freight.
+This is also true for high-weight freight.

 - Perfect for High-risk and Delicate Shipments where goods are not disturbed during transport as they can be with LTL shipping.
 In Full Truckload shipping, the cargo moves from Point A to Point B with no adjustment and no repackaging.
-For this reason, Full Truckload reduces risk to perishable goods.
+For this reason, a Full Truckload reduces the risk to perishable goods.

 The way East Coast Transport works with FTL loads is to contract a semi-trailer starting at the location of the shipper.
 Once the trailer is fully loaded with freight, and the driver has been given the bill of lading, invoice, and other paperwork, the truck is ready to leave.
 The driver follows a direct route to deliver the freight.
 Every once in a while, another driver will relieve the first driver and finish driving to the destination in order to stay on schedule.
 In fact, drivers have to follow regulations about how long they can continue driving, which places the biggest time constraint on freight delivery.
 On average, full trailers average a speed of 47 miles per hour.

 Full Truckload carriers often specialize in certain types of freight because federal law determines which types of freight can be shipped together in the same load.
 As a full truckload carrier service, East Coast Transport has relationships with several carriers specializing in transporting perishable items, food products, metal, hazardous waste, liquids, etc. We help our clients choose the right FTL carrier at the lowest cost by accessing a network of thousands of possible full truckload providers.